 The flexible nature of agile project management has a downside, and that is most evident in the unpredictability of the demand for resources – including personnel, budget and technology.
 Estimations are essential, but it will be your supplier’s experience and the solidarity of your collaborative relationship that will determine how well these estimates mirror reality.

-At a tender stage, your provider should be able to provide you with fairly accurate immediate cost estimates for each stage, before each stage begins providing they are operating an appropriate level of due diligence on how the project will achieve your end-business expectations.
+From early on, your supplier should be able to provide you with fairly accurate immediate cost estimates for each stage, before each stage begins providing they are operating an appropriate level of due diligence on how the project will achieve your end-business expectations.
 Then it will be down to everyone’s foresight and experience to determine the accuracy of future costs and needs.

 This ‘trigger’ for the review between iterations ought to be built into any contractual agreement the parties sign.
 Given the dynamic nature of the agile approach to project management, it is vital that the agreement is regularly reviewed to ensure everything is aligned and that everyone has what they need to reach their intended outcomes.

-Spending time developing the perfect contractual agreement with the ideal provider adds little value if it’s not administered correctly.
-There will be times when a vendor should be offered praise and financial bonuses to incentivise their best performance, and there will be times when you will be let down because of poor advice from them.
+Spending time developing a fit-for-purpose contractual agreement with an appropriate provider adds little value if it’s not administered correctly.
+There will be times when a supplier should be offered praise and financial bonuses to incentivise their best performance, and there will be times when you will be let down because of poor advice from them.
 In those situations, they should be reminded of their “Expert Responsibilities” and their “Duty to Warn” to undertake appropriate due diligence before each development stage under their agreement.
 Those rewards and change in direction when you have been let down should be applied appropriately to direct the right behaviours for a more successful project outcome.

 It is just as important that both parties know and understand their roles and responsibilities in the relationship and that those roles and responsibilities are maintained throughout.
-Deviation, for instance, the client team getting too involved in how the project is being delivered, can affect the integrity of a contractual agreement, the trust of a provider partner and the stability of a working relationship.
+Deviation – for instance, the client team getting too involved in ‘how’ the project is being delivered – can affect the integrity of a contractual agreement, the trust of a supplier partner and the stability of a working relationship.